craigzearfoss/classes_scrimba/react-hooks/NOTES.md

   - But if you have two unrelated pieces of state that might make it more difficult.
 - Think of them as small, composable, and as reusable as possible.
 - The convetion is to start them with "use"

+---

+# Two Rules
+## 1. Only call hooks on the top level.
+## 2. Only call hooks from React functions.
+(Not your own custom functions)